home-assistant/home-assistant.io/source/_components/cover.rflink.markdown

 The RFLink cover device has a property named `type` that takes 2 values:

-- standard: Do not invert the on/off commands sent to the RFLink device.
+- `standard`: Do not invert the on/off commands sent to the RFLink device.
-- inverted: Invert the on/off commands sent to the RFLink device.
+- `inverted`: Invert the on/off commands sent to the RFLink device.

 The following configuration example shows how to use the `type` property: